 What Colors Birds See

 Each cone in a bird's eye has a drop of oil in it that selectively filters out certain colors, giving birds greater sensitivity to different color shades.
-This wavelength filtering allows birds to more easily see contrasts in their surroundings, perhaps seeing through the camouflage of insects, prey, or other birds, for example.
+This wavelength filtering allows birds to more easily see contrasts in their surroundings, perhaps seeing through the camouflage of birds, insects, or other prey, for example.
 This type of filtering or polarization is also useful for pelagic birds, allowing them to see deeper into the water than previously believed, which can help them find suitable food sources and prey.

 Why UV Light Matters